 If second-hand electrical goods are to be sold they must meet the legal safety requirements

 Sellers of second-hand electrical goods are responsible for ensuring the goods meet legal safety requirements and sellers may be liable to pay compensation if they sell unsafe goods, which then cause injury or damage.
-If the equipment you are selling complies with an acceptable standard - for example, a British / European Standard - it will normally meet safety requirements.
+If the equipment you are selling complies with an acceptable standard it will normally meet safety requirements.

 If you are in the business of selling any second-hand electrical goods, you should be aware of the following:

-It is good practice to advise all staff that no electrical goods are to be sold unless an indicator label is attached.
+It is good practice to advise all staff that no electrical goods are to be sold unless they have a CE mark and a dated PAT test label is attached.
 Keep all test reports for your own reference and for the purpose of showing to enforcement officers if requested.

 Be sure electrical equipment is safe

 The equipment you sell must be safe.
 If it complies with an acceptable standard - for example, a British / European standard - it will normally meet safety requirements.

 The wires of a three-core mains flexible lead must be coloured as follows:

 Make sure the lead is safe and there is no fraying, nor any breaks, kinks or exposed wires.
 If you change a lead, have it checked by an electrician.
 Incorrect wiring may cause electrocution.

 Distributors and retailers, including second-hand dealers and auctions, must only sell appliances that are correctly fitted with an approved plug with sleeved neutral and live pins and the correct fuse.
 An approved plug is one that complies with BS 1363.